Cataract Advanced Lens Options

 It is important to precisely measure the focusing power of the new lens for your vision goals, so Dr. Lindahl will work closely with you to determine the best Advanced IOL option for you.

-Advanced lenses are not covered by Medicare and are available for an additional charge, of up to $2,500 per eye.
+Advanced lenses are not covered by Medicare and are available for an additional charge, from $2,500 - $4,290 per eye, depending on the chosen lens.
 Discuss costs and payment options with our staff when you have your evaluation.
-We use the following goals with IOLs to help our patients see more clearly: